 Focusing on the geochemical reactions in fractures and surrounding rocks was a breakthrough that led to new, more effective and accurate ways of predicting and characterizing fractures—an approach called structural diagenesis[i]—a new research and training paradigm in sedimentary geochemistry and structural geology, and a new discipline.

 Structural diagenesis is the study of the relationships between deformation or deformational structures and chemical changes to sediments.
 In high-temperature deformation research, the alliance of structural geology and petrology is essential.
 But no such alliance supports research and student training on the increasingly important structural and diagenetic phenomena in lower-temperature environments in sedimentary basins.

-[i] Laubach, S.E, P. Eichhubl, C. Hilgers, R.H.
+- Structural diagenesis.
+Laubach, S.E, P. Eichhubl, C. Hilgers, R.H.
 Lander, 2010, Journal of Structural Geology, v.
 32, no. 12, p.1866-1872. doi:10.1016/j.jsg.2010.10.001. | view at publisher